baymac/baymac.github.io/_posts/2019-06-01-the-dawn-of-gsoc-coding-period.md

 1. Responds to Issues within 24 hours

-2. Listen to user's requirements
+2. Listen to user's requests

 3. Releases frequent fixes and improvements

-4. Implements things that are not part of GitLab API inherently e.g. creating `Personal Access Token` from Username/Password credentials.
+4. Implements some utils that are not part of GitLab API inherently e.g. creating `Personal Access Token` from Username/Password credentials.

 This is the benefit of Open source that you get to reuse the work of others.
 So wrapping that API was fairly simple.
 Although we faced some problems with Maven because there were some dependencies that were targeting Java 9 and our Java level in Maven was set to Java 8.
 For this reason, `Maven Enforcer Plugin` caused an error during builds.
 After having discussions with Mentors and GitLab API owner, we decided to skip this enforcing check.
 If you find something like `Found Banned Dependency` error during the compilation of plugin then you might be interested to look at `gitlab-api` POM. [link](https://github.com/jenkinsci/gitlab-api-plugin/blob/master/pom.xml)